-In a Ceph cluster, Monitor nodes are dedicated masters for maintaining the cluster map, and Object Storage Daemons (OSDs) reside on data nodes and provide storage services for Ceph clients over the network.
+In a Ceph cluster, Monitor nodes are responsible for maintaining the cluster map, and Object Storage Daemons (OSDs) reside on data nodes and provide storage services for Ceph clients over the network.
 Datadog’s built-in, customizable Ceph dashboard displays the aggregated status of each node type for a high-level view of cluster health.

 Your production Ceph cluster is likely deployed with more than one Monitor node for increased reliability and availability.
 For a Ceph cluster to function properly, at least 51 percent of all available Monitors need to be reachable.
 If the number falls below this threshold, Ceph will end up in a deadlock.

 Datadog can alert you if you lose Monitors and are in danger of hitting this threshold so that you can either deploy more Monitor nodes or repair and bring the existing Monitor nodes back up again before your cluster suffers a service outage.